CodepathPod4/Capstone/README.md

 - [x] Assign features to each member of your group
 - [x] Establish a goal time for completing each feature
+- [x] Implement buttons with pre-selected moods
+- [x] Implement search bar for users to search for moods
+- [x] Display a scrolling list of songs with their artists and album covers

 The following REQUIRED files are included: